billpmurphy/h2048/README.md

 Execution:
 ----------
+- play the game by running h2048.hs
-- start the program by calling 'main'
+- run the solver by running hSolve2048.hs

 Notes: